s-mehrdad/Packers/README.md

 # Getting Started
 1. Installation process:
-Can be compiled.
+Can be compiled on Windows, MacOs and Linux
 Both Visual Studio and Qt Creator (MinGW compiler under Windows) IDEs have been tested.
+MacOs Xcode and Cmake under MacOs platform has been used to build too.

 2. Software dependencies:
 Dependent on Windows APIs
+And platform independent ANSI escape characters and APIs.

 3. Latest releases:
-Still no release, just coding and debugging
+First version of Demo is released on 24th of June 2022.

 4. API references
 Windows's console: screen, colour and font manipulations APIs.
+Platform independent ANSI coloring and terminal APIs.

 # Build and Test
 If you are a beginner, use Visual Studio or know what you are doing.